NadirFasola/nested-hilbert-invariants-polynomials/README.md

 1. **Launch JupyterLab**

-    You can now run teh example notebook:
+    You can now run the example notebook:

     ```bash
     jupyter lab